Southern Maryland Film Festival Submission Rules and Regulations

 1) All submissions must satisfy at least one of the following requirements:

 a.
-The producer, writer, and/or director of the Film must have resided for at least one year in Charles County, St. Mary’s County, or Calvert County, including at the time of submission; OR
+The credited cast or crew of the Film must have resided for at least one year in Charles County, St. Mary’s County, or Calvert County; OR

 b.
-The producer, writer, and/or director is currently a student of a school that is located in Charles County, St. Mary’s County, or Calvert County; OR
+The credited cast or crew is currently or has been a student of a school that is located in Charles County, St. Mary’s County, or Calvert County; OR

 c.
 The Film was shot at least partly in Charles County, St. Mary’s County, or Calvert County; OR